microcks/microcks.io/content/documentation/guides/administration/organizing-repository.md

 3️⃣ From tehre, we can also **segment the management permsissions** to different users.

+> 🚨 **Prerequisites**
+>
-> 💡 Labels setup and management require changing its configuration and accessing it with the `manager` or `admin` role.
+> Labels setup and management require changing its configuration and accessing it with the `manager` or `admin` role.
 Be sure to be able to have access or ask some help to your admin.

 Let’s jump in! 🏂